mne-tools/mne-connectivity/CONTRIBUTING.md

 To help developing `mne-connectivity`, you will need a few adjustments to your installation as shown below.

+# What Methods Warrant Inclusion in MNE-Connectivity?

+With emerging packages, such as `Frites`, MNE-Connectivity aims to be a platform for enabling other connectivity-based packages that leverage the MNE API.
+As such, we will not be able to include every single connectivity method possible.
+As a rule of thumb (borrowed from scikit-learn), we will accept PRs for methods that are accepted in the community and tested already through multiple publications.

 ## Running tests

 ### (Optional) Install development version of MNE-Python